EconomyLens.com

 **Agriculture**

-The Gulf region produces around 30 percent of the world’s fertiliser, which is a key agricultural input in terms of cost and ensuring high yields.
-The region is a big supplier for Asian nations, several of which have had to suspend their own output as the price of natural gas used in its production has soared.
+The Gulf region produces around 30 percent of the world’s fertilizer, which is a key agricultural input in terms of cost as well as ensuring high yields.
+The region is a significant supplier for Asian nations, several of which have had to suspend their own output as the price of natural gas used in its production has soared.
 There are concerns that an extended conflict could result in shortages, while high prices could force some farmers to do without.
 Farmers are also facing higher costs of diesel for their tractors and other equipment, as well as for gas to heat greenhouses and animal enclosures.

 **Luxury**

-The Middle East is an important market for the luxury industry, and the Abu Dhabi, Doha, and Dubai airports were also important distribution hubs.
+The Middle East is an important market for the luxury industry, and the airports in Abu Dhabi, Doha, and Dubai were also key distribution hubs.
 Analysts at Bernstein expect luxury sales in the region to be cut in half in March, mainly due to a drop in tourism.

 © 2024 AFP